 - Open the VPN app or browser extension and connect to a server in the US.
 This will provide you with an American IP address for watching Hulu abroad.

 - Go to Hulu and login to your account (you can also sign up for an account but you’ll need an American payment method).

 - You should now be able to play videos on Hulu!
 If you’re still encountering restrictions, try clearing your browser’s cookies.

 How do I blog anonymously in Thailand?

 Criticism of the royal family is harshly forbidden under Thai law, with the government taking a stern stance against anyone who partakes in such discussions, both online and offline.
 Media luminaries like the BBC have faced troubles in the past and even Facebook is complicit in censoring content on behalf of the Thai government.

 Notable dissidents have been arrested for daring to speak out.
 One way to overcome this problem is by using a VPN to help maintain your privacy.
-We’ve put together a guide on how to do this best if that’s what you’re looking to access the internet for.
+For more information take a look at our how to blog anonymously guide.

 Please note that this should not be construed as legal advice.
 At Comparitech we don’t condone carrying out illegal acts and masking the activity via a VPN.
 Remain guarded at all times and understand what you’re getting into before proceeding.
 If you’re unsure, it’s best to speak with a lawyer who can provide expert guidance.

 What’s the future of the internet in Thailand?